-In today’s episode, Anna talks about the first L, LIVE: wellness and wellbeing, and helps you review where you are today and where you want to get to.
+In today’s episode, Anna talks about wellness for entrepreneurs as the first L, LIVE: wellness and wellbeing, and helps you review where you are today and where you want to get to.

 There’s a foundation on which everything else in your life is built, and that is your wellness and wellbeing.

 With this, I mean your physical as well as your mental health, along with your emotional and spiritual health.
 It’s a holistic sense of how you’re feeling and how well equipped you are to deal with everything else in your life.

 Although it needs to come first, unfortunately, it often comes last.
 But without a good foundation here, any attempt at success in other areas will be an uphill struggle and ultimately unsustainable.

 Join us on this week’s podcast episode as we dive into the first ‘L’ of the Reimagining Success model, LIVE: wellness and wellbeing.

 The One Step Outside Facebook group– Join us over in the Facebook group to meet like-minded people who are working on reimagining success in their life and business and to get access to direct support and free training sessions from Anna. www.facebook.com/groups/onestepoutside

 Hello, hello and welcome back, as we begin to reimagine success now,

 as the year 2019 draws to an end, and we want to plan and set ourselves up for a new kind of success, perhaps in the new year and the new decade, 2020.
 2020.
 So last week I introduced, or revisited, if you’ve been part of the community for a while, the Five L’s Model.
 Now to remind you, or perhaps if you’re just coming to this episode now, I want to give you a brief sort of recap and introduction to what this is.